rakeshid03/about-me/README.md

 This is a one-page personal portfolio website built using HTML, CSS, and JavaScript.
 It is a simple and clean design, with a focus on showcasing your existing social media following.

+## Features
+* Responsive design that looks great on all devices
+* Clean and simple layout
+* Easy to customize and add your own details
+* Built using modern HTML, CSS, and JavaScript

 ## Demo

 You can see the live demo of the website by clicking [`here`](https://rakeshid03.github.io/Personal-Portfolio/)